0ldsk00l/nestopia/README.md

 ```
 The CMake build system can also be used with Ninja by adding `-GNinja` to the `cmake` line.

-in order to bootstrap the Autotools you will need
+In order to bootstrap the Autotools you will need:

 1.  **Autoconf**; latest 2.69 release (http://www.gnu.org/software/autoconf/)